(All fields required)

 A registered dietitian who has practiced for a minimum of two years, has completed 2,000 hours of practice in the specialty within the past five years and has passed the board-certification exam.

-A registered dietitian who has a defined role as diabetes educator and has met the requirements for the certification examination by the National Certification Board for Diabetes Educators.
-To maintain the CDE status, a minimum of 15 clock hours of continuing education applicable to diabetes must be completed every two years.
+Healthcare professional (nurse, dietitian, pharmacist) who has specialized knowledge in diabetes self-management education and meets the requirements for certification by the National Certification Board for Diabetes Educators.
+To maintain CDE status, a minimum of 15 clock hours of continuing education applicable to diabetes must be completed every two years.

 Has earned a certificate, completed a certified lactation course approved by the Healthy Children Project and passed the lactation counselor exam.
 To maintain CLC status, the lactation counselor must complete a minimum of 18 hours of continuing education every three years.